 The indicator diagram of a Stirling engine illustrates the pressure-volume function of the engine.
 An accurate reference cycle pressure would match the experimental pressure at every instance and the modelled and measured indicator diagrams would be identical.
 Dimensionless indicator diagrams are independent of mean pressure, which was not repeatable in experiments, and swept volume.
-They display the dimensionless engine pressure ( $p_E^$ ) with respect to dimensionless engine volume ( $V_E^$ ).
-The dimensionless engine pressure is the instantaneous engine pressure ( $p_E$ ) divided by the mean engine pressure ( $p{E,mean}$ ), as shown in Equation 5-5.
-It is equal to one when the instantaneous engine pressure is equal to the mean pressure.
-The dimensionless engine volume ( $V_E$ ) minus the minimum engine volume ( $V{E,min}$ ), and all divided by the swept volume ( $V{sw}$ ).
-The dimensionless engine volume and equal to one at the maximum engine volume.
+They display the dimensionless engine pressure (p_E ) with respect to dimensionless engine volume (V_E ).
+The dimensionless engine pressure is the instantaneous engine pressure (p_E) divided by the mean engine pressure (p_E , p_E) divided by the mean engine pressure is equal to the mean pressure.
+The dimensionless engine volume is calculated with Equation 5-6 as the instantaneous engine volume (V_E) minus the minimum engine volume (V_E , p_E) minus the minimum engine volume is equal to zero at the minimum engine volume and equal to one at the maximum engine volume.
 The area within the dimensionless indicator diagram is the indicated work normalized to mean pressure and swept volume.

-$$p_E^ = \frac{p_E}{p{E,mean}}$$ 5-5
+$$p_E^ = \frac{p_E}{p{E mean}}$$ 5-5